MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-remove-drivergrouppackage-command.md

 ---
-title: Using the remove-DriverGroupPackage Command
+title: remove-DriverGroupPackage
-description: Windows Commands topic for **** - ms.custom: na
-ms.prod: windows-server
-ms.reviewer: na
-ms.suite: na
-ms.technology: manage-windows-commands
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: 2e48616d-d6a4-45f0-a5c6-efe62bf6a0ed
+description: Windows Commands topic for remove-DriverGroupPackage, which removes a driver package from a driver group on a server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 2e48616d-d6a4-45f0-a5c6-efe62bf6a0ed
 author: coreyp-at-msft